louislam/louislam/README.md

 ### Hi there 👋

-- 💡 A Uptime Kuma maintainer
+- 💡 Uptime Kuma maintainer
 - 🐨 Just another developer in the world
 - ©️ Love C-like languages only
 - 😏 Love Zero-config